gongraf/nes-brickbreaker/README.md

 This will produce brkout.nes
 I have tested both in emulator and in real hardware using a flash cart.
 An already assembled  brkout.nes is uploaded so you can just run it on any nes emulator without installing all the environment.
+Note that this is not finished.
+When the paddle misses the ball the player does not lose a reset and therefore it is never 'game over'.
+Also title's screen is not there either.

 Any question contact me: grafgonzalo@gmail.com